Pelosi, Trump and impeachment: How the speaker got to ‘yes’

 This is part of “her own DNA,” said Rep. Sheila Jackson Lee, D-Texas.

-At the same time, a group of freshmen lawmakers with national security backgrounds started working the phones.
-They were calling and texting each other over the weekend wanting to make their own statement in support of impeachment proceedings.
+At the same time, a group of freshman lawmakers with national security backgrounds started working the phones.
+They were calling and texting one another over the weekend wanting to make their own statement in support of impeachment proceedings.

 Pelosi had been in New York all day and was attending a dinner as part of the U.N.
 General Assembly session.